libexpat/libexpat.github.io/content/pages/hashtables.md

 ## Inserting The First Entry

-If you recall from the walkthrough, the Expat library mostly interacts with hash tables using the `lookup()` function, both to find entries as you might expect and to add new ones.
+If you recall from the [previous walkthrough](../expat-internals-a-simple-parse/), the Expat library mostly interacts with hash tables using the `lookup()` function, both to find entries as you might expect and to add new ones.
 Let's walk through what the code does when we call `lookup()` asking it to insert a new entry.

     :::c
     static NAMED *